Blue Planet II: Production

 The series was announced by the BBC in 2013 with the working title Oceans, but the title was later changed to Blue Planet II as was revealed on 19 February 2017, making it a follow-up to the 2001 series The Blue Planet.
 Filming took place over a course of more than four years; involving 125 expeditions across 39 countries and produced more than 6,000 hours of underwater dive footage from over an estimated 4,000 dives.

-Blue Planet II was announced in 2013 and was filmed over four years in 39 countries, in more than 125 international trips.
 The score was composed by Hans Zimmer, Jacob Shea and David Fleming.
 The rock band Radiohead reworked their 2011 song "Bloom" with Zimmer for the series.

 Release

 Blue Planet II debuted on 29 October 2017 and was simultaneously cast on BBC One, BBC One HD and BBC Earth, making it the first natural history series to premiere on the same day in the UK, Nordic regions, Europe and in Asia.
-In the US, it premiered on January 20, 2018, as part of a five-network simulcast on BBC America, AMC, IFC, Sundance, and WE tv.
+In the US, it premiered on 20 January 2018, as part of a five-network simulcast on BBC America, AMC, IFC, Sundance, and WE tv.